-In a nutshell, AMG 510 could become the first-ever approved treatment that can target a mutated type of a gene called KRAS, which is one of the most common mutations involved in non-small cell lung cancer (NSCLC).
+In a nutshell, AMG 510 could become the first ever approved treatment that can target a mutated type of a gene called KRAS, which is one of the most common mutations involved in non-small cell lung cancer (NSCLC).
 The American Cancer Society identified NSCLC as the leading cause of cancer death, accounting for 85% of lung cancers.
-Thank you, Philip Morris.
+Thank you Philip Morris.

-Researchers have been searching for ways to address KRAS mutations for decades, with the sought-after solution dubbed the "white whale of drug discovery."
+For decades, researchers have been searching for ways to address KRAS mutations, with the sought-after solution dubbed as the "white whale of drug discovery."
 With the first proof-of-concept presented a mere six years ago, the rapid development of Amgen's experimental drug has enormously impressed researchers in the field.

-Simply put, this drug is a game-changer for particular types of cancer.
+Simply put, this drug is a game changer for particular types of cancer.
 Subsequently, its success will bring incredible profits for Amgen shareholders.
 You can see this on the chart below.
-(AMGN) is about to break out of a three-year double top to a substantial new all-time high
+(AMGN) is about to break out of a three-year double top to a substantial new all-time high unmet need in oncology makes it a prime candidate in becoming the next blockbuster drug for Amgen.

 The announcement of AMG 510's promising results saw a jump in Amgen shares of only 6.1%, a new all-time high.
 That means there is plenty of room to run.
-While this drug remains in its initial trial phase, the fact that it addresses a huge unmet need in oncology makes it a prime candidate for becoming the next blockbuster drug for Amgen.
+While this drug remains in its initial trial phase, the fact that it addresses a huge